miker704/Strife/patch_V5_notes.md

     - Removed unneeded general channel in Server : compressIndex.json.jbuilder.
     - Added Asyc request to resync the current user in strife_core Cable if the user updates their avatar or banner in another tab while in the shop page.
+    - Added created_date function for dm_server.rb model to return a formatted create date for one to one dms.

 ## Frontend Changes